 Achieving Your Weight Loss Goals

 Are you tired of running your heart out only to see the scale not budge?
 Running can be an excellent way to burn calories, but it’s not a magic pill for weight loss.
 As I like to say, “Running without a good diet is like trying to fill a leaky bucket with water – it just doesn’t work!”
 So, let’s plug those leaks and get your weight loss journey on track.

 One of the biggest mistakes new runners make is thinking they can eat whatever they want as long as they run it off later.
 But unfortunately, that’s not the case.
 As the saying goes, “You can’t outrun a fork!”

 So, start by keeping track of your calorie intake and making sure you’re not overeating.
 Don’t get me wrong, though.
 I’m not implying that you should be depriving yourself, but, at the very least, be mindful of what you’re putting in your body.
 As my grandma used to say, “Everything in moderation, including moderation!”

 Additional resource – How to start running at 50

-Make sure to consume just enough amount of complex carbs, lean protein, and healthy sources of fat.
+Choose complex carbs, lean protein, and healthy sources of fat to keep your